For whatever it's worth: my advice on job hunting in tech

 (This is less important if you’ve been in the industry a while, and your career track record speaks for itself.
 But it never hurts.)

 Quality over quantity.
-One really good small project is worth a handful of sloppy demos, so get all the help and feedback you can.
+One really good small project is worth a handful of sloppy demos, so again, get all the help and feedback you can here.
 It’s likely people will peer into the code, so make sure it’s in good shape, and make it as accessible and performant as possible.

 I haven’t mentioned GitHub to this point.
-I think you should have a profile, with some things in it, probably, but I don’t think it’s as important as the other factors.
-I’ve never gotten the impression recruiters put any stock at all into GitHub contribution stats.
+I think you should have a profile, and it shouldn’t look abandoned, but I don’t think it’s nearly as important as the other factors covered here.
+I’ve never gotten the impression recruiters put any stock at all into GitHub contribution stats (nor should they).

 Have some writing templates ready